 These are quite extreme cases that are connected to ‘excessive’ alcohol consumption, but if you have an alcohol problem, it’s vital that you get support to avoid putting your child at risk.

 Impact on children

-The impact of parental alcohol use on children can be “severe and long lasting”, affecting “every aspect of [your] child’s development from conception onward” .
-A parent’s alcohol addiction may have a negative influence on their children’s behaviour and emotional wellbeing, with their children being more likely to act out and be out of control .
+The impact of parental alcohol use on children can be “severe and long-lasting”, affecting “every aspect of [your] child’s development from conception onward” .
+A parent’s alcohol addiction may have a negative influence on their children’s behavior and emotional wellbeing, with their children being more likely to act out and be out of control .